Decidability for Entailments of Symbolic Heaps with Arrays: Separation Logic with Arrays

 In the same way as \cite{Reynolds02}, we use a triple $\Tri A P B$ that means that if the assertion $A$ holds at the initial state and the program $P$ is executed, then (1) if $P$ terminates then the assertion $B$ holds at the resulting state, and (2) $P$ does not cause any memory errors.

-As inference rules for triples, we have ordinary inference rules for Hoare triples including the consequence rule, as well as the following rules for memory operations.
-We write $\Arr2(x,y)$ for $\exists z(\Arr(x,z) \land x+y=z+1)$. $\Arr2(x,y)$ means the memory block at address $x$ of size $y$.
+As inference rules for triples, we have ordinary inference rules for Hoare triples including the consequence rule, as well as the following rules (axioms) for memory operations.
+We write $\Arr2(x,y)$ for $\exists z(\Arr(x,z) \land x+y=z+1)$. $\Arr2(x,y)$ denotes the memory block at address $x$ of size $y$.

 In order to prove memory safety of a program $P$ under a precondition $A$, it is sufficient to show that $\{ A \} P \{ \True \}$ is provable.

 By separation logic with arrays, we can show a triple $\Tri A{x=\Malloc(y);}{\exists x'(A[x:=x'] \land x=\Nil \lor A[x:=x'] * \Arr2(x,y[x:=x']))}$, but it is impossible without arrays since $y$ in $\Malloc(y)$ is a variable.
 With separation logic with arrays, we can also show $\Tri{\Arr(p,p+3)}{*p = 5;}{p \mapsto 5 * \Arr(p+1,p+3)}$.